UliBartels/RSP_final_project/README.md

 Pleae install `rosdep` on your PC, waffle, and burger.

 ### ros2_aruco
 This package is required for both PC and burger.
-It requires you have `opencv` with version greater than `4.7` installed on your system.
+The package will be installed by our `.repos` file.
+However, it requires you to have `opencv` with version greater than `4.7` installed on your system.
 Please check your opencv version!
 If you don't have opencv installed, use the following command.
 ```
 pip install opencv-contrib-python
 ```